English 244: Reading/Watching Drama, or,

 Moreover, my intent is that these exercises be useful to you whether I actually read them or not.
 Indeed, I will not collect every set of papers at the time you write them (though I will be collecting them all as part of the course notebook at quarter’s end).
 And when I do collect them, my comments will be of the “OK,” “good,” or “I’d like to see more thinking going on here” variety.
 If you want more specific response to your work, please come talk with me during my office hours.

 Late Papers.
 I do not read late response papers.
-With the reading of 6 to 8 sets of papers over the course of the quarter I will have trouble enough keeping them straight already, so late papers are simply to be included in the course-end notebook.
+With the reading of 10 to 16 sets of 40 papers over the course of the quarter I will have trouble enough keeping them straight already, so late papers are simply to be included in your final e-notebook.
+You can miss up to 3 assignments without losing credit.

 Attendance and Participation are part of the course, and full credit for them presupposes engaged and timely completion of writing assignments.
 I take role randomly during the quarter; I also use my review of your notebook/portfolio work to evaluate your class participation.
 Incomplete notebooks mean incomplete participation.